 + What equipment do you bring with you to a birth?

 We bring a doppler for monitoring the fetal heartbeat during labor, equipment for monitoring maternal vitals, herbs, homeopathics, and various other supplies and equipment.
 We also carry oxygen and resuscitation equipment, emergency medications to stop bleeding, IV supplies, and suturing equipment with local anesthetic.
 We also offer birth chairs, and waterbirth tubs.

 + How much does it cost to use your services?

 Please feel free to contact Karen about WomanWise fees.
 The fees for homebirth vary widely across the country and WomanWise fees are in line with local midwives fees.
-The global fee for our services is $4200.
+More info here.

 + How do I Know If I'm a Good Candidate for a Homebirth?